-Typing as an Externalizing Mechanism
+Typing as an externalising mechanism

-White and Epston (1990) write about problem externalization as "an approach to therapy that encourages persons to objectify and, at times, to personify the problems that they experience as oppressive" (p.
+White & Epston (1990) write about problem externalisation as 'an approach to therapy that encourages persons to objectify and, at times, to personify the problems that they experience as oppressive' (p.
 38).
 This process allows clients to develop some distance from their problems and to see themselves and their relationships as distinct from the problem itself.
-This in turn decreases unproductive conflict between persons,...undermines the sense of failure that has developed for many persons in response to the continuing existence of the problem despite their attempts to resolve it,...paves the way for persons to...unite in a struggle against the problem...[and] opens up new possibilities for persons to take action. (p.
-39)
+This in turn

+'decreases unproductive conflict between persons, ... undermines the sense of failure that has developed for many persons in response to the continuing existence of the problem despite their attempts to resolve it, ... paves the way for persons to ... unite in a struggle against the problem ... [and] opens up new possibilities for persons to take action' (p.
+39).

-The very process of writing a therap-e-mail externalizes the client's problems.
+The very process of writing a therap-e-mail externalises the client's problems.
 As they type, the written representation of their issues appears before them on the computer screen.
-We believe that this process can enhance the externalization of problems, and therefore promote therapeutic change.
+We believe that this process can enhance the externalisation of problems, and therefore promote therapeutic change.

-Seeing Ourselves in Print
+Seeing ourselves in print

 Writing is a recursive act.
-That is, as we write we are typically reading what we are writing.
-This in turn has the potential to impact on ourselves as we write and so impact on what we write next.
-This is even more the case with e-mail where one can return to previous statements and edit them so that the whole makes sense without the receiver being aware of said editing.
-And in contrast to a verbal exchange, one has the opportunity reflect on what one has written and allow every part to impact on every other part; in a word, to make it consistent.
-We suspect that research will show that it is less likely that a client will contradict themselves in the body of a therap-e-mail than they would in a face to face session.
+As we write, we are typically reading what we are writing.
+This in turn has the potential to impact on ourselves as we write, and so impact on what we write next.
+This is even more the case with e-mail, where one can return to previous statements and edit them so that the whole makes sense without the receiver being aware of the said editing.
+In contrast to a verbal exchange, one has the opportunity to reflect on what one has written and to allow every part to impact on every other part: in a word, to make it consistent.
+We suspect that research will show that it is less likely that clients will contradict themselves in the body of a therap-email than they would in a face-to-face session.
 We suspect that the recursive nature of writing will lead clients to try to make sense of themselves and their story about themselves in a way that is not demanded of them in face-to-face therapy.
 They will see contradictions without the need for a therapist's observation and intervention.
 We suspect that this will save clients both time and money.

-Another way that the recursive nature of writing has the power to effect change in and of itself is exemplified by what one of our (L.M.) face to face clients said recently.
+Another way in which the recursive nature of writing has the power to effect change in and of itself is exemplified by what one of our face-to-face clients said recently.
 This person had written down on paper information about a number of unhealthy choices the client had made, and the feelings that accompanied those choices.
-When I asked what impact the writing of this information had, my client responded by saying "I've always known that I was doing this and feeling this, but now I know I know".
-In other words, by writing about the choices and the feelings the client made themselves aware of themselves.
-As King (1996) notes in discussing the use of writing assignments in family therapy,
+When I (LM) asked what impact the writing of this information had, the client responded by saying 'I've always known that I was doing this and feeling this, but now I know I know'.
+In other words, by writing about the choices and the feelings, the client made themselves aware of themselves.
+As King (1996) notes in discussing the use of writing assignments in family therapy:

-One of the justifications for giving writing assignments to a client is that it helps the person to clarify and become more conscious of their inner dialogue.
+'One of the justifications for giving writing assignments to a client is that it helps the person to clarify and become more conscious of their inner dialogue.
 Writing is a much slower, more thoughtful process than speaking.
-Family members that write out their thoughts to each other this way may experience a deeper feeling of connection to the emotions inherent in their words. (p.
-5)
+Family members that write out their thoughts to each other this way may experience a deeper feeling of connection to the emotions inherent in their words' (p.
+5).